Ritwika06/Senardle/README.md

 # Senardle
-A wordle clone with 6 lettered words
+A wordle clone in terminal with 6 lettered words